 Anecdotal stories have no place in the hierarchy of validity (6, 7), but case studies can have some merit.
-Often practitioners are tempted to base clinical convictions on personal experience (8), but this is not recommended because of the high risk of errors.
+Often, practitioners are tempted to base clinical convictions on personal experience (8), but this is not recommended because of the high risk of errors.
 Documented anecdotes are sometimes used in science in the form of case studies.
 However, case studies should not be used to show what to do.
-But they can have great value in illuminating an area that might need research and can be very useful in forming a new testable hypothesis.
+However they can have great value in illuminating an area that might need research and can be very useful in forming a new testable hypothesis.

 An excellent summary of (9) about the flaws there is with using anecdotal evidence is found in “A Practical Study of Argument” by Trudy Govier: